O JARGON BUSTER

 - October Odyssey

-- Annual pair (Saturday & Sunday) of Regional
+- Annual pair (Saturday & Sunday) of Level B events, organised by a

-Occasionally one day may be a National event.
+Occasionally one day may be a Level A

 - OD